AAOIFI Shari'a screening 路 Reviewed May 17, 2026

 If you want broad U.S. equity exposure without the haram holdings of SPY or VOO, here are the three credible halal alternatives and how they compare.

-The S&P 500 (SPY, VOO) is not Shari'a-compliant β it holds banks, alcohol, gambling, and adult-entertainment names.
+The S&P 500 (SPY, VOO) is not Shari'a-compliant.
+It holds banks, alcohol, gambling, and adult-entertainment names.
 The three credible halal alternatives are HLAL (Wahed FTSE USA Shariah ETF), SPUS (SP Funds S&P 500 Sharia Industry Exclusions ETF), and the Amana Income / Growth Funds (mutual funds, not ETFs).
 All three exclude prohibited businesses and apply AAOIFI quantitative screens.

 HLAL tracks the FTSE USA IdealRatings Shariah Index.
 Approximately 200 holdings, expense ratio ~0.50%.
 Built by Wahed Invest with a documented Shari'a Supervisory Board.